withastro/docs/src/pages/en/guides/cms/storyblok.md

 Now, you should be able to use these environment variables in your project.

-Your root directory should now include these new files:
+Your root directory should now include this new file:

 ```ini title="Project Structure" ins={2}
 ├── src/